byvapps/ByvMenuNav/README.md

 [![License](https://img.shields.io/cocoapods/l/ByvMenuNav.svg?style=flat)](http://cocoapods.org/pods/ByvMenuNav)
 [![Platform](https://img.shields.io/cocoapods/p/ByvMenuNav.svg?style=flat)](http://cocoapods.org/pods/ByvMenuNav)

+## ByvMenuNav
+Is an UINavigationController than manage menús.
+If the status bar style is going to be changed you must add `View controller-based status bar appearance = NO`to project plist

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.